sbigroupllc/one-click-hugo-cms/site/content/_index.md

 ---
-title: "Great coffee with a conscience"
-subtitle: Support sustainable farming while enjoying a cup
+title: SBI Group LLC
+subtitle: Redefining the Value Proposition
-image: /img/home-jumbotron.jpg
+image: img/absolutvision-82tpeld0_e4-unsplash.jpg
 blurb:
-    heading: Why Kaldi?
+  heading: Why SBI?
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+  text: SBI Group is an amalgamation of targeted knowledge, leadership, and
+    project management talent uniquely positioned to delivery value and results.
+    Our dedicated team has expertise in multiple sectors and functions and supports projects in the construction, food service, accounting, aerospace, defense, medical, and education industries.
 intro:
-    heading: "What we offer"
+  heading: What we offer
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+  text: SBI Group provides services and support for your business needs.
+We
+    maintain internal services and services provides through a network of talent and business contacts.
+Let us support your needs.
 products:
-    - image: img/illustrations-coffee.svg
+  - image: img/sarah-dorweiler-qevmjxzov3k-unsplash.jpg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+    text: Let our SMB consultants support your business need with services ranging from financial assessments, feasibility studies, market impact analyses, project management, digital transformation, and more.
-    - image: /img/illustrations-coffee-gear.svg
+  - image: img/bianca-ackermann-rcfi4zccgs4-unsplash.jpg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+    text: Our in-house prototyping, operations, and small business labs can address your specific needs and provide targeted guidance and instruction to foster creativity and promote growth.
 values:
   heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: SBI Group respects its partners, employees, contractors, and customers and
+    maintains a high level of integrity in all it does.
+Ethical compliance and servant leadership guide us as we work to serve.
 ---